glouppe/info8006-introduction-to-ai/lecture1.md

 .grid[
 .col-2-3[
-- In linguistics, the argument of *poverty of the stimulus* states that children do not receive sufficient input to generalize grammatical rules through linguistic input alone.
+- In linguistics, the argument of **poverty of the stimulus** states that children do not receive sufficient input to generalize grammatical rules through linguistic input alone.

-- Nativists claim that humans are born with a specific representational adaptation for language, i.e. biological prewiring.
+- Nativists claim that humans are born with a specific representational adaptation for language, i.e. *biological prewiring*.
 ]
 .col-1-3.center[
 ![Noam Chomsky](figures/lec1/chomsky.png)